Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Virginia Tax-Friendly at Retirement?
 Somewhat

-The distance to a hospital and the hurricane threat are downsides, but Colonial Beach's long, clean beach, casual way of life and mature population are pluses.
+The distance to a hospital and the hurricane threat are downsides, but Colonial Beach's long, clean beach, casual way of life and reasonable costs are pluses.
 Overall, this historic village should be considered as a retirement spot.

 The Commonwealth of Virginia is on the southern Atlantic coast.
 Nicknames include Old Dominion and Mother of Presidents (eight American presidents were born here).
 The motto for the state is Sic Semper Tyrannis, meaning Thus Always to Tyrants.
 This motto is on both the state's seal (designed in 1776) and the state's flag (first used in the 1830s).